 It seems impossible to get lost these days.
 For just about any person, directions to where you want to go are only a click or tap away.
-What about when your destination is truth?
+What about when your destination is the truth?
 Where do you turn, who do you trust, and does the spirituality you embrace sustain that endeavor?

 Rubrica is your source of clarity, direction, as you wade through cultic and cultural fads of today looking for an everlasting truth.
 Rubrica is a reboot, a reinvention, of the blog Rubric.
-Many similarities, such as an emphasis on Christian worship and catechesis (liturgical catechesis) will continue to be a predominate theme.
+Many similarities, such as an emphasis on Christian worship and catechesis (liturgical catechesis) will continue to be a predominant theme.
 What’s new is the necessary commentary on cults and the prevailing culture.
 Really, Rubrica is an expansion of Rubric, born out of the realization that worship of God (cultus dei) informs how you also engage both false religion and the secular world.
 As impossible as it may seem our world is lost, Rubrica hopes to give it and you direction in Christ!

 What is Rubrica?